flipperdevices/flipperzero-firmware/README.md

 # Minesweeper Implementation for the Flipper Zero.
 Hello!

 ![Mine Sweeper Start Animation](https://github.com/squee72564/F0_Minesweeper_Fap/blob/main/images/github_images/StartScreenAnimationGif.gif)

 This is my first flipper zero application and this repo will be a learning process in general.

-If you have any tips for structuring the application and best practices for managing the views/scenes I am always welcome to feedback!

 Right now the current structure of the application is heavily inspired from [leedave's](https://github.com/leedave/flipper-zero-fap-boilerplate) boilerplate repo.